powsybl/powsybl-optimizer/docs/optimizer/slackBusMainSynchronousComponent.md

 If $BUSCC$ is empty, no bus is left to optimize: the script `reactiveopfexit.run` is executed (see [In case of inconsistency](outputs.md#in-case-of-inconsistency)) and the execution is stopped.

 Note that buses whose nominal voltage is below `epsilon_nominal_voltage` are discarded even when they belong to the main synchronous component.
-If such a bus is the only link between two parts of the component, $BUSCC$ is not connected in $BRANCHCC$ and the angle reference $(1)$ only applies to the island containing the slack bus.
+If such a bus is the only link between two parts of the component, $BUSCC$ is split into islands that are no longer connected in $BRANCHCC$.
+The angle reference $(1)$ then only applies to the island containing the slack bus, which is harmless in itself: the angles of the other islands are simply free within their bounds.
+The consequence is on the active power balance, and it differs between the two problems:

+- the DCOPF has one slack variable per bus and unbounded generation, so it balances each island independently.
+It fails only if an island cannot be balanced at all, typically because it contains no generating unit up and running (see [DC optimal power flow](dcOptimalPowerflow.md));
-Since the active power balance has no slack variable and generation is scaled by a single global $\alpha$ when `coeff_alpha` is $1$, its default value (see [Constraints](acOptimalPowerflow.md#constraints)), an island without its own angle reference makes the DCOPF or the ACOPF infeasible **even when it is balanced on its own**.
+- the ACOPF has no slack variable on its active power balance and, when `coeff_alpha` is $1$, its default value (see [Constraints](acOptimalPowerflow.md#constraints)), the generation of every unit is an affine function of a single global variable $\alpha$.
+One value of $\alpha$ must then balance every island at once, which only happens if all islands require the same $\alpha$.
+The ACOPF is therefore infeasible in the general case, **even when each island could be balanced on its own**.

 Lowering `epsilon_nominal_voltage` restores the discarded links.
 The number of discarded buses is exported as the indicator `nb_bus_dropped_in_main_SC`, and is recalled in the error message when the DCOPF turns out to be infeasible.